 Paul Farnsworth, unlike Cole Porter, wants to be fenced in.
 Or at least he wants for the renovation of Roger Williams and Hedge halls to stay within its fenced-in work zone.
 But his goal, paradoxically, is the same as Cole’s: unrestricted mobility.
 Now, thanks to the end of construction work outside the zone, wandering over yonder is almost as easy as it ever was.
 Read more about the renovation of Hedge and Roger Williams halls.

-In an e-mail slugged “The eagle will land,” Physical Plant project manager John Rasmussen alerted Campus Construction Update to a new development at the 10 Frye St. student residence.
+In an e-mail slugged “The eagle will land,” Facility Services project manager John Rasmussen alerted Campus Construction Update to a new development at the 10 Frye St. student residence.
 An eagle-shaped weathervane believed to be original to the 1873 carriage house at the site is scheduled to return to the roost the week of Sept.
 6. Read an update on the new student residence at 10 Frye St.